tmura-lu/tmura-lu/README.md

 📮 Carrier Pigeon: Your last one died of stack overflow.

-📧 Email: tmura-lu@proton.me (Messages may be intercepted by the Moralist Internuncio.)
+📧 Email: tmura-lu@proton.me (Messages may be intercepted by the Moralist Internacional)

 "God, please let this compile." – Savoir Faire [Impossible: Failure]